JamesMicahClarke/Game-Development-Portfolio/README.md

     -Big Greasy: Second acedemic team project.
 Completed in 4 months with 6 developers.

     -Village of The Ages (VOTA): Started as a contract for 2 months.
-Continuing work as a Dev Lead.
+Continuing work as a Dev Lead with an actively growing dev team.

     -REALTAR: Indienomicon XR Jam project.
 48hr work window with a team of 6.